mkox/MkVote/Readme.txt

-This application is still in a development state, but some functionality can already be used, as you can see in the test page http://flow1.michaelkox.de.
+This application is still in a development state, but some functionality can already be used, as you can see in the test page http://flow1.michaelkox.de (at the moment best with browser Firefox).

 It is coded on the base of the PHP-framework TYPO3 Flow (http://flow.typo3.org) and uses the Object Relational Mapper from Doctrine (http://www.doctrine-project.org/).